-My suggestion... start from the head and work your way down ...this way you will never miss a body part. you will be asked to rate the pain in that part on the imaginary scale of 1 to 10 with 10 being the worst pain known to mankind.
-You will be asked to describe the pain in words...shooting, stabbing, burning, throbbing etc... they will ask you this for every body part you name, Dont forget the non body parts, sleep disturbance psyche, anxiety depression, weight gain due to inactivity etc.
+You will be asked to rate the pain in that part on the imaginary scale of 1 to 10, with 10 being the worst pain known to mankind.
+You will be asked to describe the pain in words--shooting, stabbing, burning, throbbing, etc. They will ask you this for every body part you name.

-How has this accident and the injuries you suffered affected you in your activities of daily living.. this could be anything from personal hygine to cleaning up at home, laundry, making the beds, gardening, shopping, driving a car, riding in a car, standing too long or sitting too long, has this injury affected your ability to have normal sexual relations, have you suffered urinary or bowel incontinence?
+This could be anything from personal hygiene to cleaning up at home, laundry, making the beds, gardening, shopping, driving a car, riding in a car, standing too long or sitting too long, etc. It can even include whether this injury has affected your ability to have normal sexual relations.

-Misc questions your Attorney may raised in the Application for adjudication
+Questions your attorney may raise in the application for adjudication

-Your attorney may have raised issues of discrimiantion due to the filing of the claim or getting injured on the job known as Labor code 132a.., perhaps questions regarding Serious and Willful misconduct by your employer or perhaps an accusation against you.
-Wage questions regarding payment of proper benefit amounts and earnings, part time jobs, etc.
+Your attorney may raise issues of discrimination due to the filing of the claim, or getting injured on the job.
+They may also ask questions regarding serious, willful misconduct by your employer, or perhaps about an accusation the employer made against you.
+Other common subjects include questions regarding payment of proper benefit amounts and earnings, part time jobs, etc.